datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 distributions to creditors under Section 15.4(i) were equal to the fair market value of the Company determined as of the Notice Date in accordance with the valuation methodology set forth on **Schedule B**;
-provided, that if a Member’s membership is terminated under Section 3.7(i)(j) on account of the expulsion of the Member in accordance with Section 3.7(ii), the purchase price of any Terminated Units otherwise determined in accordance with this Section 3.8(i)(b)****shall be reduced
+provided, that if a Member's membership is terminated under Section 3.7(i)(j) on account of the expulsion of the Member in accordance with Section 3.7(ii), the purchase price of any Terminated Units otherwise determined in accordance with this Section 3.8(i)(b)****shall be reduced